Kanan Devan Hills Plantations Company

-Kanan Devan Hills Plantations Company Private Limited (KDHP) is a privately owned Indian consumer goods and tea plantation company headquartered in Idukki district, Kerala.
-The company was formed in 2005 post the exit of Tata Tea from its plantations in Munnar.
+Kanan Devan Hills Plantations Company Private Limited, abbreviated as KDHP, is a privately owned Indian consumer goods and tea plantation company headquartered in Kerala in the Idukki district.
+The company was formed in 2005 after the exit of Tata Tea from its plantations in Munnar.
 Tata Tea Ltd restructured and transferred its holdings to the Kanan Devan Hills village under participatory management.

 The company retails its products under the RippleTea brand name.
 RippleTea products include a variety of teas, essential oils and aromatic products, incense sticks and coffee.